MrMadguy64/Android-x86-Helper/README.md

 5) Run sync.sh (1-2 hours)
 6) Run build.sh (several hours)

+Scripts can be interrupted at any moment and continue from exactly the same stage, except small overhead to refresh current state (2-5 minutes).
+Just don't remove ISO files from export directory before completing build process.
+Especially if you remove out directories to free disk space.
+They're used to detect, what tasks are already completed.

 Known issues:
 1) Android 10 still can't be built due to source code problems.
 I don't want to take responsibilty and fix them.
 2) Some cases aren't tested, like removing out dir